-More than two decades later, the communities of communities of Ixcán, in the North of Guatemala, are still reeling from the impact of armed internal conflict that ended in 1996.
+More than two decades later, the communities of Ixcán, in the North of Guatemala, are still reeling from the impact of armed internal conflict that ended in 1996.
 Many families were displaced from their homes and lost their lands, causing widespread poverty.
 The communities have made significant efforts to create peace, rebuilding confidence and strengthening the local economy.
 However, the area’s youth still lack access to quality education — especially young women.
 In this region, only five out of 100 young indigenous women have access to secondary education.

 Magdalena, age 17, is one of 610 young indigenous women studying in the boarding schools of Talita Kumi.
 Magdalena receives nutritious Rise Against Hunger meals at school distributed by partner Salesian Missions.
 Magdalena gets up very early each day to study and learn, doing many of the tasks of the boarding school: agriculture, animal husbandry, food production and cooking.
 She is part of the group that prepares food for the rest of her classmates, including Rise Against Hunger meals for lunch.

 Magdalena shares, “I like to eat the Rise Against Hunger meals, because there are bits of vegetables and meat.
 When we eat it with beans or with sauces, I like it a lot.
 Here we learn to cook the rice in many ways because when we return with our family, we also teach them to cook different things.
 In my village, we eat a little bit of rice, because there is not much; there is only rice and beans.
 When I go home, I teach them to cook rice in many other ways, and also to prepare other foods that we learn.
 Here, they teach us that it is good to eat differently, especially what we can produce in our own community.”